-When you first start flying airplanes, first as a private pilot and then sometimes not too long after as a flight instructor, you don’t really think of dying.
+When you first start flying, first as a private pilot and then not long after as a flight instructor, you don’t really think of dying, especially at a virile 22.
 At least I didn’t.
 I experienced close calls and stupid things – but they never struck me as lethal.
 Just terribly uncomfortable dry mouth and then … a sort of “awakening.”

 “Ok…so… we’re not going to do that again… at least not in this airplane.

 These moments made you better, theoretically.
-At least that is what I told myself as I piled on the hours along with new places, aircraft types and thrills.
+At least that is what I told myself as I piled on the hours along with new places, aircraft types and unplanned or rehearsed thrills.

 The time and opportunity to get into trouble, somewhere west of Concord, NH (and east as I buzzed various familiar haunts in Maine) was what my early flying was all about.
-“Let me show them my power by bringing this Cessna 152 stupidly close to crew boat full of Harvard bound prodigy that I vowed not to do in the FAR test I had just taken.”
+“Let me show them my power by bringing this Cessna 152 stupidly close to crew boat full of Harvard bound prodigy.”

 As I advanced through the ratings, however, I began to feel what some professional pilots feel early on in their careers: